Create a quiz that engages students, generates leads or promotes your brand.

-Once your respondent has completed the quiz, you might want to automatically send them a voucher or certificate of completion.
+Once your test taker has completed the quiz, you might want to automatically send them a voucher or certificate of completion.
 Doing this is easy: just craft up a nice email in Gmail, and integrate your account with Typeform.

 If stand-out forms are what you seek, our easy to use online form builder allows you to create beautiful forms in minutes.